rust-stuco/lectures/week12/parallelism.md

 ---

 # Even More Primitives

 * `CondVar<T>`—release a mutex and atomically wait to be signaled to re-acquire it
 * `Barrier`—Memory barrier, allows multiple threads to wait at a certain point, until all relevant threads reach that point
-* `Weak<T>`—downgraded version of `Rc` or `Arc` that holds a pointer, but does not count as an owner.
+* `Weak<T>`—downgraded version of `Rc` or `Arc` that holds a pointer, but does not count as an owner
-  * Retrieving the value can fail, if it has been deallocated already.
+  * Retrieving the value can fail, if it has been deallocated already

 ---

 # Review: "Fearless Concurrency"

-What we have gone over today is referred to as "fearless concurrency" in the rust community.
+What we have gone over today is referred to as "fearless concurrency" in the Rust community
 * By leveraging the ownership system, we can move entire classes of concurrency bugs to compile-time
 * Rather than choosing a restrictive "dogmatic" approach to concurrency, Rust supports many approaches, *safely*
 * Subjectively, this may be the single best reason to use this language